Solar-Games-Corp/uranus-tools/README.md

 To get access to the Uranus Tools SDK visit our website [here](https://solargames.io).

-For discussion on Uranus Tools and other Solar Games products visit out public [Discord server](https://discord.gg/N7rUAFYJqX).
+For discussion on Uranus Tools and other Solar Games products visit our public [Discord server](https://discord.gg/N7rUAFYJqX).

 ![Uranus Tools Wallpaper](images/uranus-tools-wallpaper.jpg)